aelatgt/three-web-layer/README.md

 ## Limitations:

-- Avoid adding and removing DOM Elements, as this forces the DOM tree to be recloned (updating attributes and/or classes should be fast)
 - Relies on html2canvas, which means many CSS styles may not render correctly.
-YMMV.
-- Avoid tainting the canvas with cross-origin resources
+- Tainting the canvas will prevent the layer from rendering.
+This includes cross-origin resources loaded without CORS, and (in Safari) data-urls for images
 - Anything not within the bounds of the passed element will be clipped.
-If you want to render an element that is outside of the bounds of a container element, the descendent element must be wrapped in a WebLayer3D instance (by adding a `data-layer` attribute)
+If you want to render a child element that is outside of the bounds of a parent layer element, the descendent element must also be made into a WebLayer3D instance (by adding a `data-layer` attribute)
-- DOM rendering may vary on different platforms, based on browser-supported CSS classes, variability between browser vendors, and html2canvas capabilties
-- Mutation observers and event listeners are attached to the root element in order to automatically refresh textures when changes are detected.
-It's possible this may miss certain changes to the DOM.
-To trigger a refresh manually, call ``layer.refresh()` (this works on any layer, root or child)
+- Mutation observers, resize observers, and event listeners are attached to the root element in order to automatically refresh textures when changes are detected.
+It's possible that some changes to the DOM can be missed (e.g., stylesheets can be changed).
+To manually trigger a forced refresh on a layer and it's descendent layers, call ``layer.refresh(true)`.
+Alternatively, set `layer.needsRefresh = true` on every layer that needs a refresh, and then call `refresh()` on the root layer to refresh only the layers that are marked as needing a refresh.